rawkin1908/AnarchoFlagsBot/README.md

 SyntaxError: C:\AnarchoFlagsBot\users.json: Unexpected token Y in JSON at position 19 at Object.parse (native) at Object.Module._extensions..json
 ```
 Solution:
-* Punctuation characters in your password have shown to be problematic.
+* Punctuation characters in a user's password have shown to be problematic.
 I suggest to change the user's reddit password to only include alpha-numeric characters

 ## TODO:
 * Add bmp for FALGSC